NavigatingCancer/codeguide/README.md

 ### Namespaced Classes

+The one thing missing from BEM is that it only tells us what classes to in relative terms, as in, how classes are related to each other.
+They don’t really give us any idea of how things behave, act, or should be implemented in a global and non-relative sense.

+Thus, we prefix every class in a codebase with a certain string in order to explain to developers what kind of job it does.
+This Hungarian notation-like naming allows us to ascertain exactly what kind of job a class might have, how and where we might be able to reuse it (if at all), whether or not we can modify it, and much more.

 There are a few reserved namespaces for classes to provide common and globally-available abstractions.

 - `.o-`: Signify that something is a CSS Object, and that it may be used in any number of unrelated contexts to the one you can currently see it in.
 Making modifications to these types of class could potentially have knock-on effects in a lot of other unrelated places.
 Tread carefully.